renpy/renpy/sphinx/source/save_load_rollback.rst

 There are some caveats to consider when designing a game for fix_rollback.
 Ren'Py will automatically take care of locking any data that is given to :func:`checkpoint`.
-However, due to the generic nature of Ren'Py, it is possible to write Python code that bypasses this and changes things in ways that may have unpredictable results.
-It is up to the game designer to block rollback at problematic locations or write additional code to deal with it.
+However, due to the generic nature of Ren'Py, it is possible to write Python that bypasses this and changes things in ways that may have unpredictable results.
+It is up to the game designer to block rollback at problematic locations or write additional Python to deal with it.

 The internal user interaction options for menus, :func:`renpy.input` and :func:`renpy.imagemap` are designed to fully work with fix_rollback.